BennyTheDev/pipe-specs/README.md

 ## PLEASE NOTE

 There is no indexing or wallet for PIPE yet.
-You can download the following simple javascript that showcases how each deploy, mint and transfer function works.
+You can download the following simple javascript that showcases how each deploy, mint and transfer function works: https://trac.network/pipe.zip

 Just download, unzip, edit and run in your browser.
 Initial instructions included in the html file.

 ## General Rules